 *Ask your doctor or pharmacists about any possible side effects of your medications

 Treatments Available for Your Hyperpigmentation

-Skin Care Products: Sunflower Dermatology provides a variety of Dermatology tested and approved lotions that can help treat your hyperpigmentation.
+Skin Care Products: Epiphany Dermatology provides a variety of Dermatology tested and approved lotions that can help treat your hyperpigmentation.
 Our store also provides sunscreens that are effective against UVA and UVB radiation, which is the only sunscreen that can help prevent hyperpigmentation.
-Check out Sunflower Dermatology’s Online Store for more information.
+Check out Epiphany Dermatology’s Online Store for more information.

 * It is important to be mindful of sun exposure to avoid conditions like hyperpigmentation and skin cancer.
-Sunflower Dermatology recommends a wearable sun monitoring device from Eclipse Rx.
+Epiphany Dermatology recommends a wearable sun monitoring device from Eclipse Rx.

 Microdermabrasion: Microdermabrasion is a non-invasive treatment that gently remove the outer layer of skin.
 This is a very effective treatment for hyperpigmentation that leaves the skin smoother and more evenly toned.